The Muslim Fostering Project Report Launch

 - Identify the number of Muslim children being fostered at any

-one time; - Build a picture of the number of Muslim children being placed
+- Build a picture of the number of Muslim children being placed

 with non-Muslim foster carers, and the reasons behind these

-decisions; - Build a picture of the experiences of Muslim foster carers
+- Build a picture of the experiences of Muslim foster carers

 and those who enquire but do not proceed to become foster

-carers; - Explore the recruitment and retention of Muslim foster carers,
+- Explore the recruitment and retention of Muslim foster carers,

-highlighting barriers and identifying good practice; and - Review existing resources, training and support available
+- Review existing resources, training and support available

 for non-Muslim foster families who foster Muslim children to